Being an artrepreneur is difficult in its very nature. Walt Disney once said,

 “The way to get started is to quit talking and begin doing.”

 Let that be your inspiration in the new year to carry on in your craft.
 It’s another opportunity for you to hit the “reset button” and check back in on how you’re doing with your creative process.
 This is your year.
 It’s time to set some goals and start a plan of attack.
-This is also a time to reflect a little and learn from some of your mistakes.
+New Year’s Resolutions, baby.
+This is also a time that you can reflect a little and learn from some of your mistakes.

 Firstly, take a breath and spend some time in appreciation of all that you’ve done.
 Not just the last year but over your entire creative career.
 Let these accomplishments encourage you to move forward.
 You can do this, you have been doing it for some time now.
 Now that you have focused on what you have done well, it’s time to reflect on possible lessons from the past.